About Texas Children's Hospital

 - Knowledge of current hospital and departmental standards for the handling of pharmaceuticals

-- Good math, reading, and communication skills
+- Strong math, reading, communication, and computer skills

 Current Texas Children’s employees – Please click here to login.